WISDEM/WISDEM/docs/first_steps.rst

 Plotting Outputs in the GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 WISDEM outputs results in a variety of formats including `xlsx`, `csv`, python pickle (`pkl`), Numpy archives (`npz`), and Matlab archives (`mat`).
 The next section details working with those files directly.
 The GUI also provides for simple output plotting.
 Select the `pkl` or `csv` or `xlsx` file from the selection dialog and the GUI will populate the available variables for plotting.
 Select the x-axis variable first and then the GUI will reduce the y-axis options to those variables of the same length.
 Click on `Line Plot` to display the plot.
 For now, only one line can be displayed at a time for quick interrogation.
+Zoom and pan features are available through mouse actions on the plot or axis area.

 .. figure:: /images/yaml/wisdem_gui_output.png